AtheerAlbogami/AtheerAlbogami/README.md

 - 📫 How to reach me **Atheer.albogami7@gmail.com**

-- ⚡ Fun fact **"I have a unique talent ,I can sleep for three straight days if given the chance!
-It's my superpower when it comes to catching up on rest.💤**
+- ⚡ Fun fact "The moment people find out I study IT, I instantly become a ‘hacker’ in their eyes… even though I’m just learning the basics!"